alomnrk/chb-seiz-pred/README.md

 Data of patients (1, 3, 7, 9, 10, 20, 21, 22) were used.
 Algorithms were based on [1].
 The preictal duration was chosen to be one hour before the seizure onset and interictal duration was chosen to be at least four hours before or after any seizure as in.
-So it's important to note that huge interval which colored red on image below is skipped in data.
+So it's important to note that huge intervals are skipped in data.
 **Therefore this type of interval can produce unpredictibale results in real situaton.**
 Data selection strategy was taken from the [1].